SwapnilBhasgauri21/Power-BI-Dashboard-on-data-professionals./README.md

 • Emphasis was placed on personalizing the dashboard layout and branding to suit individual preferences.
 # Key Learnings and Takeaways:
 • This project provided a hands-on introduction to Power BI, focusing on data preparation, transformation, and effective visualization techniques.
 • It showcased the platform's capabilities in analyzing and presenting survey data in a clear and visually engaging manner.
-• Viewers were encouraged to experiment with the given data and visualizations to create their own unique dashboards.
-# Future Opportunities:
-• The project leader indicated plans for further data exploration and advanced visualizations using the same dataset in upcoming sessions.
-• Learners were encouraged to download the data and independently practice building dashboards based on the provided project guide.
-Overall, this project served as a valuable resource for learning Power BI and harnessing its potential to create insightful and compelling data-driven dashboards.